Select Page

 Periodic meetings will be used to develop programs to heighten awareness of, and proper response to, suspected or actual criminal activity.
 Speakers from law enforcement, as well as from a wide range of community organizations can address many topics of interest to the community.
 Meetings will take place quarterly at City Hall.

-The next “Community Joining Hands” Meeting will be held on Monday, August 12, 2024, 6:30 PM at City Hall.
+The next “Community Joining Hands” Meeting will be announced at a later time.

-The topic for the meeting on Monday, August 12th, will be announced at a later time.
+The topic for the meeting on Monday, August 12th, will be “Internet Crimes Against Children“.

 Crime statistics for the period of April 1st through July 31st will also be discussed.